fourier-space/Computing-2-Applications/Module_and_assessment/README.md

 * 1 / 3 – Unit Tests (Specification + Implementation)
 * 1 / 3 – Web Application

-Students must acheive a passing grade in every assessment criterion to be awarded a passing grade for the assessment as a whole.
+Students must achieve a passing grade in every assessment criterion to be awarded a passing grade for the assessment as a whole.

 ### Example Submission